geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-11/meeting-transcript.md

 - **00:41:18 Removing ULONG Emulation and NaN Handling** Alternatives to ULONG emulation and NaN handling for streamlined WebGPU performance.

-- **00:46:17 Tiny Box Hardware Plans and Future GPU Integration** Discussion on PCIe5, potential 5090 GPU integration, and power requirements.
+- **00:46:17 TinyBox Hardware Plans and Future GPU Integration** Discussion on PCIe5, potential 5090 GPU integration, and power requirements.

 - **00:55:20 USB to PCIe for AMD GPUs** Exploring USB connections for AMD GPUs in Comma devices and TinyGrad.